uhub/awesome-actionscript-sorted/README.md

 * [martinkallman/collision-as3](https://github.com/martinkallman/collision-as3) - Collision detection library for ActionScript 3
 * [charlesbihis/actionscript-notification-engine](https://github.com/charlesbihis/actionscript-notification-engine) - A cross-platform notification engine built on top of the Flash platform.
 * [charlesbihis/actionscript-diff](https://github.com/charlesbihis/actionscript-diff) - An ActionScript 3 implementation of the Myer's diff algorithm.
-* [ascorbic/socket-io-actionscript](https://github.com/ascorbic/socket-io-actionscript) - Socket.IO Actionscript 3 client
+* [adobe/avmplus](https://github.com/adobe/avmplus) - Source code for the Actionscript virtual machine
 * [warrenseine/as3-psd-parser](https://github.com/warrenseine/as3-psd-parser) - ActionScript 3 PSD Parser
 * [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
 * [NothingInteractive/tetragon](https://github.com/NothingInteractive/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
-* [adobe/avmplus](https://github.com/adobe/avmplus) - Source code for the Actionscript virtual machine
 * [shapedbyregret/actionscript-3-obfuscator](https://github.com/shapedbyregret/actionscript-3-obfuscator) - Python script that takes in a single .as file and makes it hard to decipher.
 * [ringodotnl/jiglibflash-core-fp11](https://github.com/ringodotnl/jiglibflash-core-fp11) - 3D physics engine open source actionscript (MIT)
 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library